 His puzzled acquaintances figure that he does not have an American accent, so cannot come from the birthplace of Thomas Edison, and is clearly not from France, the land of the Lumieres.

 WALPOLE PICTURE THEATRE, Ealing, London.
 Cinematograph opening in July 1912.
 Photograph commissioned by Bovis Ltd of their building by architect J S Beard. - 42-36683420 - Droits gérés.
 Film Analysis.
 Tarkovsky.
 Wes Anderson.
 Labour in a Single Shot.
-Akira Kurosawa to Ingmar Bergman: “A Human Is Not Really Capable of Creating Really Good Works Until He Reaches 80” In July of 1988, Ingmar Bergman—retired from film—turned 70.
+8mm & Super 8.
+Violent Femme.
+How Scarlett Johansson learned to become aloof from her own seductiveness.

 Scarlett Johansson as the title character in Luc Besson’s Lucy.
 John Waters discusses 50 years of John Waters movies, and why he refuses to go backward.
 Jean-Claude Carrière: 'If you want fame, don't be a screenwriter' Link to video: The Discreet Charm of the Bourgeoisie Reading this on mobile?

 Click here to view.
 Centre for Moving Image Research.
 Was 12 Years a Slave the best film of the year?
 I hope not.
 12 Years a Slave is a remarkable film and I share the widespread delight that it won recognition at the Oscars in Hollywood, especially when there was always a risk that an enjoyable bit of immoral trash like The Wolf of Wall Street might have done some business at its high-minded expense.

+Watch 12 Essential Making-of Documentaries, Feat.
+Eraserhead & Being John Malkovich.
+Did the 'Blue is the Warmest Color' Director Push Too Far?
+In “Blue Is the Warmest Color,” which took home the Palme d’Or at Cannes, our brightly burning heroines first meet in a lesbian bar in Lille.
 Adèle, a fifteen-year-old high-school student, has already spotted Emma, a blue-haired sparkplug, on the street, and pleasured herself to thoughts of her.
 We Hear the Sound of Splashing.
 From Trainspotting, Miramax, 1996 by Julian Hanich In this essay I try to categorize the range of artistic options that filmmakers currently have at hand to evoke bodily disgust.
 Or, to reframe this approach in a slightly different manner: If we examine the variety of disgusting scenes at the movies, how can we usefully distinguish them?

 I prefer it as an allegory, a cautionary tale of a man without a center.
 Fellini shot the movie in 1959 on the Via Veneto, the Roman street of nightclubs, sidewalk cafes and the parade of the night.
 His hero is a gossip columnist, Marcello, who chronicles "the sweet life" of fading aristocrats, second-rate movie stars, aging playboys and women of commerce.
+The role was played by Marcello Mastroianni, and now that his life has ended we can see that it was his most representative.
 A Personal Reflection on the Work of Abel Ferrara in Light of His New Picture (Written in the Shadow of Serge Daney) on Notebook.